 One obvious downside is pricing.
 Managed WordPress plans are expensive.

 The base plan usually starts around $29 per month.
-However, if you compare it to hiring a full-time developer or website admin, then it would still be a bit cheaper.
+However, it is still a bit cheaper than hiring a full-time developer or website admin.

-The other disadvantage is the limits and control.
-The managed WordPress hosting providers need tighter control on what you can install on the platform to ensure its stability.
+Other disadvantages are the limits and control.
+Managed WordPress hosting providers need tighter control over what can be installed on the platform to ensure its stability.

 This means you can only use WordPress on your site, which is not an issue for most users who build their sites with WordPress.

-They may also disallow certain WordPress plugins that are known to slow down websites.
+They may also disallow specific WordPress plugins that are known to slow down websites.

 Which Managed WordPress Plan is Right for Me?